 Suspect Arrested In Death Of N. Korean Dictator's Half-Brother

 Malaysian authorities say they have detained a woman in the suspicious death of North Korean leader Kim Jong Un's half-brother, Kim Jong Nam.
-Kim, who was in his mid-forties, was the eldest of former dictator Kim Jong Il's children.
+Kim, who was in his mid-40s, was the eldest of former dictator Kim Jong Il's children.
 He died en route to the hospital Monday after some sort of encounter at the Kuala Lumpur International Airport.

 The woman detained was carrying Vietnamese travel documents, according to police, and was alone at the time of the arrest.
 Malaysian media cite government sources saying closed-circuit cameras at the airport caught two women approaching Kim.
 One of them covered his face with a cloth before walking away.
 Police say Kim fell ill and asked a counter clerk for help.